SDNNetSim/SDON_simulator/docs/index.rst

 A Software Defined Networking (SDN) simulator created for the purposes of aiding in the research of elastic-optical networking.

-:Authors: Arash Rezaee and Ryan McCann
+:Authors: Arash Rezae, Ryan McCann, and Suvhasis Mukhopadhyay

 .. toctree::
    :maxdepth: 2